 I applied to my local City of Bristol College and began volunteering once a week in a basic skills English class.
 The college offered me a permanent part-time role and a place on a two-year, part-time PGCE teaching course.
 I’ve never looked back.

 For my first few years, I taught people with learning difficulties, six or seven to a group, and tackled the basic skills of spelling, grammar, punctuation and communication skills.
 Then I moved to functional skills, involving more reading, writing, speaking and listening.
 Four years ago my manager asked if I’d like to teach GCSE.
 After at least 10 years’ teaching the same thing I needed a new opportunity – it was a gift!

 I now teach four groups for GCSE and one for functional skills each week.
 I work three days a week and share childcare with my partner who also teaches part-time.
 My approach is to keep things fairly light-hearted and go into class with a sense of humour and a smile, which is always a good starting point.

 Many learners have failed GCSEs at one point so they come in a bit fearful.
 Plus they may have other issues as well.
-So I aim to take away the mystery of the exam – it is after all designed for students to pass rather than faiI.
-If you can understand how the questions on the exam paper work, you have a good chance of success.
+So I aim to take away the mystery of the exam – it is after all designed for students to pass rather than fail.
+If you can understand how the questions on the exam paperwork, you have a good chance of success.

 What I like about GCSEs is doing all the reading, debating, discussing and interpreting what writers are really saying and how you know this.